 While traditional supervised visitation services provide a neutral, objective and third party account of interactions, facilitated visitation is a hands-on approach that helps parents increase skills and develop stronger family relationships.

-Questions about our Visitation programs can be directed to Maggie Spring, Program Coordinator.
+Questions about our Visitation programs can be directed to the Visitation Program Coordinator.
 This program is funded by Hamilton County Job and Family Services and is open only through referral from Hamilton County JFS.

 Visitation offers a step down approach to visitation.